xmarkurion/javaFx-tray-Mqtt-fiio_K11/README.md

 - Use [nirsoft audio switcher](https://www.nirsoft.net/utils/sound_volume_command_line.html) to switch source audio device in window.
 - Use custom threading to parallel run process to check currently ran audio source.
 - Pack it all in a jar file and run it on startup.

+## How to use
+- Make sure you do have SDK [liberica-full-23](https://bell-sw.com/pages/downloads/#jdk-23) or above installed.
+- Download the jar file from the release.
+- Run the jar using bat file.